moizarsalan/moizarsalan/README.md

 About Me

-I am a student at Pak-Austria Fachhochschule Institute of Applied Sciences and Technology, passionate about Artificial Intelligence and its potential to transform the world.
-My technical skills include Machine Learning, Python Programming, IT Automation, and IT Support.
-I enjoy using these skills to create efficient solutions, solve complex problems, and work on innovative projects.
+I am a student at Pak-Austria Fachhochschule Institute of Applied Sciences and Technology.
+I am really interested in Artificial Intelligence (AI) and how it can change the world.
+My skills include Machine Learning, Deep Learning, Artificial Neural Networks (ANN), Data Analysis, Data Exploration, and Data Cleaning.
+I enjoy using these skills to build smart solutions, solve problems, and create AI projects that can make a real difference.

-I am eager to learn and keep up with the latest developments in AI and technology.
-My passion inspires me to explore new ideas and improve my skills and knowledge.
-I believe AI has the power to create positive change, and I am excited to work on projects that make a difference.
-Feel free to connect with me to discuss opportunities, ideas, or collaborations!
+I always like to learn new things and stay updated with the latest in AI and technology.
+I believe AI can help make the world a better place, and I am excited to be part of this journey through my projects and work.
+Feel free to connect with me to talk about ideas, opportunities, or collaborations!

-👀 Interests: AI, Machine Learning, Automation
+👀 Interests: AI, Machine Learning, Deep Learning, Data Science

-🌱 Currently Learning: Automation and AI
+🌱 Currently Learning: Advanced Deep Learning, Neural Networks

 📫 Reach Out: moizarsalan647@gmail.com